Complaints Handling Policy

 - Once sufficient information has been provided to allow your complaint to be assessed we will formally review the matter.
 Depending on the complexity of the matter, information provided and response times (where additional information is requested) the period of investigation may be between 2-3 months.

 Once the Directors have reviewed your complaint you will be advised of the outcome in writing.
-This will allow CHN Herold Ross to explain or rectify the situation.
+This will allow CHN Partners to explain or rectify the situation.
 Rectification may include remedial work, an apology, a reduction or refund of fees, the provision of information or otherwise.

-What to do if you are not satisfied with how CHN Herold Ross has handled your complaint
+What to do if you are not satisfied with how CHN Partners has handled your complaint

 If you are not satisfied with the outcome of the investigation you should contact The Institute of Chartered Accountants – details of how to make a complaint can be found here: